| MERCHANDISE. By

 States of the United States; these are known by the name of shipping

 merchants.
 Com.
 Dig.
 Merchant, A; Dyer, R. 279 b; Bac.
 Ab. h. t.
+3. According to an old authority, there are four species of merchants,

 namely, merchant adventurers, merchant dormant, merchant travellers,